 - Three optional seated crew figures for the flight deck

-- Main cabin/cargo area detailed nicely, better than the benchmark interior for the Testor/Italeri 1/48 C-130 kits
+- Main cabin/cargo area detailed nicely, better than the benchmark interior from the Testor/Italeri C-130 kits

 - Positionable crew entry door